Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 ### Install

-Find the latest MC-Discord-Chat version that supports your Minecraft server version according to the [above list](/posts/4ba0a17a/#Dependencies), and then go to any of the [above sites](/posts/4ba0a17a/#Download) to download the file with the `.jar` extension corresponding to the MC-Discord-Chat version.
+Find the latest Discord-MC-Chat version that supports your Minecraft server version according to the [above list](/posts/4ba0a17a/#Dependencies), and then go to any of the [above sites](/posts/4ba0a17a/#Download) to download the file with the `.jar` extension corresponding to the Discord-MC-Chat version.

 ![01.png](/file/posts/4ba0a17a/01.png)